Skip to content

 Places You Must Visit in Trieste

-The remembrance park is located just in the heart of Trieste, in the middle of a green area along the Via Capitolina.
+The remembrance park is in the heart of Trieste, in the middle of a green area along the Via Capitolina.
 The luscious park rises to the hill with a castle on its top.
-Inspired by the tree of freedom, this park has hugely been promoted by Dario Lupi, the secretary of education at the time of French Revolution to encourage italian pupils to commemorate those, who lost their lives in the first world.
-Each Italian soldier would thus be commemorated by planting a tree.
+Inspired by the Tree of Freedom, Dario Lupi, the secretary of education during the French Revolution, promoted this park to encourage Italian pupils to commemorate those who lost their lives in the First World.
+Thus, each Italian soldier would be commemorated by planting a tree.

-With the castle on the top, there is a ‘stairway of the giants’ on the opposite of it with a fountain sculpture installed in 1938 on the occasion of Benito Mussolini’s visit.
+With the castle on top, there is a ‘stairway of the giants’ on the opposite of it, with a fountain sculpture installed in 1938 on the occasion of Benito Mussolini’s visit.
 It has never been taken down.
-More interestingly, there is a sculpture of James Joyce who has visited Trieste on many occasions.
+More interestingly, there is a sculpture of James Joyce, who has visited Trieste on many occasions.

 The Cathedral and Castle of Saint Giusto